vijayraavi/Sitecore-Instance-Manager/README.md

 3. .NET 4.5 with further optional migration to .NET Core
 4. TDD
 5. JSON format of input and output data

+## Coding Guidelines

+* If a class is being instantitated by reflection at least in some cases - it must have a constructur marked as [UsedImplicitly]